timonweb/django-tailwind/docs/installation.md

    The `{% tailwind_css %}` tag includes Tailwind's stylesheet.

-9. Let's also add and configure `django_browser_reload`, which takes care of automatic page and css refreshes in the development mode.
+9. Let's also add and configure `django_browser_reload`, which takes care of automatic page and CSS refreshes in development mode.
 Add it to `INSTALLED_APPS` in `settings.py`:

     ```python